glromeo/cypress-c8/README.md

 This project runs tests with `Cypress` and collect code coverage using `v8 native Profiler` and the `Chrome Debugger Protocol` for then generating reports using `c8`.

+**NOTE:** This project is really a PoC...
+I gathered together [a set of plugins for Cypress](https://github.com/glromeo/cypress-plugins) amongst which [this one](https://github.com/glromeo/cypress-plugins/tree/main/coverage-plugin) which aims at consolidating what I did here.

 ### Install
 Well... in this case just clone the project and tailor it to your needs.
 Happy hacking!